chnm/thatcamp-org/wp-content/plugins/custom-meta-widget/readme.txt

 Minor improvements to i18n for translators.

 = 1.3.3 =
-Adds internationalization, helpful for non-english users.
+Adds internationalization, helpful for non-English users.

 = 1.3.2 =
 Adds some more error handling, small cosmetic tweaks, and shameless self-promotion.